-3.3 Credit risk
+3.3.1 Credit risk

 Credit risk is defined as the risk that a customer or counterparty will fail to meet their financial obligations to the Bank as they become due.
-The Bank is therefore exposed to credit risk within its commercial lending, equity release and treasury asset portfolios.
+The Bank is therefore exposed to credit risk within the following portfolios.